hinantin/AllinQillqayWeb/AddingLanguages.md

 ### Adding languages

-In this manual we assume that you have already install AllinQillqay and the binaries for your spellchecker are compiled.
+In this manual we assume that you have already install AllinQillqay and the binaries for your spellchecker are compiled (`error_correction.fst, error_detection.fst`).

 The following steps describe how to create a TCP Service for your own apellchecker.